Photograph shows a rare, recently discovered trans-species of human-dog hybrid. See Example(s)

 The Israeli Humane Society took the mother and her litter into protective custody last night.
 A debate is developing between social and religious leaders to settle issues regarding euthanasia or circumcision of the male humanpups.

-Origins: This photograph is a real picture of objects (i.e., sculptures) that do exist, but what those objects represent (i.e., a family of human/canine hybrids) is imaginary.
+The photograph displayed above is a real picture of objects (i.e., sculptures) that do exist, but what those objects represent (i.e., a family of human/canine hybrids) is imaginary.

 Like another image sometimes claimed to be a picture of the mythical chupacabra, this is a photograph of an artwork that can look quite eerie and disquieting when a viewer encounters it out of context.